-Select multiple table rows
+Selecting multiple table rows

 You have the option of selecting multiple table rows at once and then apply an action to the selected table rows.
-This is useful for example, when you want to remove multiple table rows at the same time.

-To select individual table rows, mark the leftmost checkbox in the desired table row.
+□ To select individual table rows, mark the leftmost checkbox in the desired table row.

-To select every table row, mark the leftmost checkbox in the table header.
+□ To select every table row, mark the leftmost checkbox in the table header.